Adegboyega Edun: Achievements

 The following achievements occurred during his tenure as Secretary of the E.U.G.:

 1902: Establishment of European factories in the Ibara area of Abeokuta.

 1903: Opening of Sokori Bridge, the first of its kind.

 1904: Publication of the first issue of the E.U.G.
 Gazette in February.

 1904: Establishment of the Egba Government Police Force.

 1908: Establishment of Abeokuta Grammar School.

 1908: Establishment of an E.U.G. hospital.

 1914: Opening of the Abeokuta Water Works, which led to the eradication of guinea-worm and other water-borne diseases in the land, to the benefit of all.

 On October 6, 1913, he was honoured by his people for his long service to the E.U.G. when he was presented with a Double Albert Gold Chain of rare original design and beauty, and of native workmanship, the pendant of which was a model of a human hand holding a pen in the act of writing; the whole thing being mounted in a flat ring, around which was inscribed the following: "Souvenir.
 A. Edun, Govt.
 Sec., E.U.G., 1912."

 Descendants

-A notable contemporary descendant is Chief Wale Edun, the Nigerian minister of finance and coordinating minister for the economy in the Tinubu Administration.
+A notable contemporary descendant is Chief Wale Edun, the former minister of finance and coordinating minister for the economy in the Tinubu Administration.

 Another notable descendant is the entertainer and TV host Denrele Edun.